intel/DML/doc/source/documentation/api_docs/low_level_api.rst

 Page fault can occur during workload processing on a hardware.
 When the fault occurs, the outcome is based on the execution path:
 - Hardware path: ``DML_STATUS_PAGE_FAULT_ERROR`` is returned.
 - Auto path: the library resolves the fault via completion of the workload on a CPU.

+The ``DML_FLAG_BLOCK_ON_FAULT`` method can be used to have page faults be resolved on accelerator.
+Using ``DML_FLAG_BLOCK_ON_FAULT`` can be done for all operations except Batch, Fence, and Drain.
+All available accelerator workqueues need to be configured to allow for blocking on fault ``"block_on_fault":1``.
+On by default in DML provided accelerator configuration files.
+Please refer to :ref:`Accelerator Configuration <accelerator_configuration_reference_link>` for more information.

 Basic Fields of Job Structure